-With summer coming to a close, it is time to take advantage of the fruits of our garden labors.
+It is time to take advantage of the foods coming from southern gardens.
 For me, this means finding new uses for basil in my kitchen, besides making pesto.
 This recipe combines two favorite dishes – caprese salad and macaroni and cheese.
 Serve it warm or cold – it tastes great either way!

 ½ lb. dry whole wheat shells